by Luna Reyna

 Twenty years ago, the Tacoma City Council unanimously approved the creation of a federal detention center on Tacoma’s tideflats without the slightest objection from community members.
 What nobody anticipated at the time was that this federal detention center would become a focal point for detention abolitionists and human rights activists across the nation.
 This facility is now known as the Northwest ICE Processing Center (NWIPC) and it is run by GEO Group, the largest private prison company in the country.
 Accusations of human rights violations, followed by countless lawsuits, have remained constant since the facility was built.

-On August 4 2020, in collaboration with La Resistencia, a grassroots organization that has been working for over five years to shut down the facility, and the Commission on Immigrant and Refugees Affairs (CIRA), the Tacoma City Council passed a resolution advocating for the release of all detainees at NWIPC on parole or bond.
+On August 4 2020, in collaboration with La Resistencia, a grassroots organization that has been working for over five years to shut down the facility, and the Commission on Immigrant and Refugees Affairs (CIRA), the Tacoma City Council passed a resolution advocating for the release of all detainees at NWIPC (formerly the Northwest Detention Center or NWDC) on parole or bond.
 According to the official announcement, the resolution intends to “directly address health and racial equity issues impacting individuals detained at the NWIPC.”

 The impacts of the COVID-19 pandemic are a driving force behind the resolution.
 Medical experts who work for the Department of Homeland Security and co-founded and co-direct the Center for Prisoner Health and Human Rights warned in March that those in ICE detention facilities are at an imminent risk from the virus.
 With 15 confirmed cases at NWIPC and the concerning conditions within the facility, City officials are taking what they see as necessary action.
 Council Member Chris Beale called on ICE “to properly respond to this public health emergency by releasing all detainees in the Northwest ICE Processing Center and ceasing operations throughout the duration of the pandemic.”